 Yes, they are low sudsing, so they are perfect for front loaders.
 Some front loaders only use a very small amount of water, so using the SoapNuts in the wash bag provided may not be the most effective method.
 Instead, use 4 tablespoons (60 mls) of the SoapNuts liquid in the drawer.

 Yes!
 SoapNuts are the best choice for washing cloth nappies.
-They effectively eliminate all lingering odours and due to their antibacterial qualities, leave the nappies cleaner and safer for your baby.
+They effectively eliminate all lingering odours and leave the nappies cleaner and softer for your baby.
 They will clean nappies of all residue from chemical detergents that can potentially harm your babies sensitive skin, leaving them more absorbent and softer than ever before.

 There is nothing wrong!
 SoapNuts are a natural, low sudsing cleaner.
 There are no added fillers, dyes or chemicals to create bubbles in the wash.
 Bubbles don’t clean your clothes, 100% Natural SoapNuts do!